 Proper drug rehab is essential for anyone who is addicted to Ativan as this drug should never be discontinued abruptly.
 Abrupt cessation of Ativan can lead to very dangerous health-related consequences so detox from Ativan should always occur under the trained eyes of medical professionals.

 Ativan addiction has become a serious problem for many individuals.
 Ativan has one of the highest risks for physical and psychological addiction in the benzodiazepine class of substances.
-While exact statistics for Ativan addiction aren’t as clear as research has shown that in 2011, 60,200 people getting drug abuse treatment were addicted to benzodiazepines.
+While exact statistics for Ativan addiction aren’t as clear as recent research has shown that 60,200 people getting drug abuse treatment were addicted to benzodiazepines.

 While the exact cause of an Ativan addiction is not known, some of the contributing factors may include: